-(10) hospitals may seek additional payment for unusually expensive implantable devices if the invoice cost of the device or devices was more than \$25,000.
-Invoices are required to be submitted for payment.
-Payment will be the invoice cost minus \$25,000 plus 10 percent of the difference.
+(10) hospitals may seek additional payment for unusually expensive implantable devices if the manufacturer/supplier's invoice cost of the device or devices was more than \$25,000.
+Manufacturer/supplier's invoices are required to be submitted for payment.
+Payment will be the manufacturer/supplier's invoice cost minus \$25,000 plus 10 percent of the difference.